MultiTenancyServer/MultiTenancyServer/README.md

     //     If set to a non-null value, the store will use this value as the name for the
     //     tenant's reference property.
 The default is "TenantId". public string ReferenceName { get; set; }

     // Summary:
-    //     If set to a positive number, the store will use this value as the max length
-    //     for any properties used as keys.
-The default is 256. public int MaxLengthForKeys { get; set; }

-    // Summary:
     //     True to enable indexing of tenant reference properties in the store, otherwise